-A man walks into the street and by chance manages to get a taxi that was just passing by.
+A man walked out of a building and by chance managed to hail a taxi that was just passing by.

-He gets into the taxi, and the cabbie says, “Perfect timing.
+He got into the taxi, and the cabbie said to him, “That was perfect timing.
 You’re just like Frank.”

 Passenger: “There are always a few clouds over everybody.”

-Cabbie: “Not Frank Feldman.
+Cabbie: “No, not Frank Feldman.
 He was a terrific athlete.
 He could have won the Grand-Slam at tennis.
 He could golf with the pros.
 He sang like an opera baritone and danced like a Broadway star and you should have heard him play the piano.
 He was an amazing guy.”

 Passenger: “Sounds like he was something really special.

 Cabbie: “There’s more… He had a memory like a computer .
 Could remember everybody’s birthday.
 He knew all about wine, which foods to order and which fork to eat them with.
 He could fix anything.
 Not like me I change a fuse, and the whole street blacks out.
 But Frank Feldman, he could do everything right.”